New FDA chief can't come soon enough for beleaguered agency

 Other controversies facing the FDA stem from its own decisions.

-The June approval of an expensive new Alzheimer’s drug quickly sparked controversy given that the agency’s own expert advisers had nearly unanimously rejected the drug’s purported benefits.
+The June approval of an expensive new Alzheimer’s drug quickly sparked controversy since the agency’s own expert advisers had nearly unanimously rejected the drug’s purported benefits.

 Two congressional committees and a federal inspector general are now investigating the decision after revelations that agency reviewers held undocumented meetings with executives from drugmaker Biogen in the run-up to the approval.